-If the target page contains a data view with data source “caller of the page”, then an object for this data view must be passed to the page while opening.
+If the target page contains a data view with a page parameter data source, then an object for this data view must be passed to the page while opening.
 What object to pass is configured automatically based on the arguments available for the widget opening the page (see available arguments for microflows for details).

 Generally speaking, opening a page in content will trigger a full reload of the entire browser contents.
 However, if the new page uses the same layout as the old one, only the page contents will refresh.
 The layout will retain its state.
 This allows for navigation without any unnecessary overhead or loss of data.

 Mendix allows for a number of methods for opening a page.
 Each of these methods share a set of properties that determine the conditions in which the page is opened.